Due Diligence Checklist for Buying Businesses in Singapore

 What is Due Diligence?

-Due diligence may be loosely defined as an investigative process to allow the potential buyer of a business an opportunity to obtain as much information as possible about the business.
-With such information, he can weigh the risks and benefits of buying over the business, assess the appropriate price for the transaction, and decide what else needs to be done in terms of documentation, regulation, internal restructuring and finances for the deal to be completed.
+Due diligence can be broadly defined as an investigative process that offers the potential buyer of a business the opportunity to obtain as much information as possible about the business.
+Equipped with this information, the potential buyer can weigh the risks and benefits of the acquisition, determine the suitable price, and outline what further steps need to be taken in terms of documentation, regulation, internal restructuring, and finances to finalize the deal.

-Practically, due diligence means the examination and scrutiny of important business documents to ensure that vital legal, financial and business documents exist and that the contents and provisions of these documents are favourable to the buyer and do not disclose any deal-breakers.
+Essentially, due diligence involves the examination and scrutiny of critical business documents to ensure that vital legal, financial, and business documents exist and that the contents of these documents are favorable to the buyer, and do not reveal any deal-breakers.

-Although due diligence comes in many forms, it normally concerns itself with legal due diligence, business due diligence, and financial due diligence.
+Although due diligence takes various forms, it typically revolves around legal due diligence, business due diligence, and financial due diligence.

-In this article, we shall present a comprehensive general checklist for due diligence in brief, for your ease of use or reference.
-Then, we shall discuss legal due diligence in further detail.
+In this article, we shall present a comprehensive general business due diligence checklist briefly for your ease of use or reference.
+Then, we shall delve into legal due diligence in further detail.

 What is Due Diligence Used For?